sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 - routes all traffic to the `whoami` service for requests with a host header of `whoami.mydomain.io` and a path of `/tls`

-Ensure that the prerequistes have been set up first as Traefik will attempt to retrieve certificates as soon as the `IngressRoute` is created.
+Ensure that the prerequisites have been set up first as Traefik will attempt to retrieve certificates as soon as the `IngressRoute` is created.

 ```yaml